-To implement a refined preparatory process for WTDC-21 and enhancing the role and interaction between RTO preparations, RPMs and inter-regional meetings, in terms of efficiency, effectiveness and economy taking into account the preparations underway in the regional telecommunication organizations (RTOs).

-To implement a refined preparatory process for WTDC-21 and enhancing the role and interaction between RTO preparations, RPMs and inter-regional meetings, in terms of efficiency, effectiveness and economy taking into account the preparations underway in the regional telecommunication organizations (RTOs).
+To develop proposals for a refined preparatory process for WTDC-21 and enhancing the role and interaction between RTO preparations, RPMs and inter-regional meetings, in terms of efficiency, effectiveness and economy taking into account the preparations underway in the regional telecommunication organizations (RTOs).

-To implement a refined preparatory process for WTDC-21 and enhancing the role and interaction between RTO preparations, RPMs and inter-regional meetings, in terms of efficiency, effectiveness and economy taking into account the preparations underway in the regional telecommunication organizations (RTOs).
+To implement a refined preparatory process for WTDC-21 and enhancing the role and interaction between RTO preparations, RPMs and inter-regional meetings, in terms of efficiency, effectiveness and economy.

 To consider proposals from RTOs for regional priorities reflected in regional initiatives for the purpose of encouraging focus on issues which create wider interest, lead to financing and proper implementation by BDT in all of the regions.

-To consider proposals from RTOs for regional priorities reflected in regional initiatives for the purpose of encouraging focus on issues which create wider interest, lead to financing and proper implementation by BDT in all of the regions.
+To consider proposals from Members and RTOs for regional priorities reflected in regional initiatives for the purpose of encouraging focus on issues which create wider interest, lead to financing and wider implementation by BDT in all of the regions.

-To consider proposals from RTOs for regional priorities reflected in regional initiatives for the purpose of encouraging focus on issues which create wider interest, lead to financing and proper implementation by BDT in all of the regions.
+To consider proposals from Regional Telecommunications Organizations (RTOs) for regional priorities to be reflected in regional initiatives for the purpose of encouraging focus on common regional issues which create wider interest, lead to financing and proper implementation by BDT in all of the regions.

 Consider and develop an approach to repurposing of high-level policy statement process and Side Events into thematic events to address development challenges and priorities, as well as development funding and enhanced partnerships.

-Consider and develop an approach to repurposing of high-level policy statement process and Side Events into thematic events to address development challenges and priorities, as well as development funding and enhanced partnerships.
+Composition of the Working Group on WTDC-21 Reform:

+The Working Group is open to all ITU Member States and ITU-D Sector Members;

+The Working Group is convened by……;

+The Working Group will work normally by correspondence but could use e-meetings, if any;

+The Working Group may meet during TDAG, normally not at the same time as another Group.

-Consider and develop an approach to repurposing of high-level policy statement process and Side Events into thematic events to address development challenges and priorities, as well as development funding and enhanced partnerships.
+To develop an approach to repurposing the high-level policy statement process and Side Events to thematic events and development tracks to address development challenges, as well as development funding and enhanced partnerships.

-Consider and develop an approach to repurposing of high-level policy statement process and Side Events into thematic events to address development challenges and priorities, as well as development funding and enhanced partnerships.
+Consider and develop a new approach for the high-level policy statement process and Side Events into thematic events to address development challenges and regional development priorities, as well as development funding and enhanced partnerships.

-Consider and develop an approach to repurposing of high-level policy statement process and Side Events into thematic events to address development challenges and priorities, as well as development funding and enhanced partnerships.
+Consider and develop an approach to repurposing of high-level policy statement process and Side Events into thematic events to address developmental challenges and priorities, as well as development funding and enhanced partnerships.

 Propose strategies for assisting Member States prepare inputs for WTDC-21.

-Propose strategies for assisting Member States prepare inputs for WTDC-21.

-Propose strategies for assisting Member States prepare inputs for WTDC-21.
+To propose strategies for assisting Member States prepare inputs for WTDC-21.

-Propose strategies for assisting Member States prepare inputs for WTDC-21.
+Propose strategies for common conference priorities, in order to assisting Member States and Sector Members to prepare inputs for WTDC-21.

 Enhancing the participation at WTDC-21 of the right stakeholders (e.g., problem owners, solution owners, fund owners and beneficiaries) at WTDC-21.

-Enhancing the participation at WTDC-21 of the right stakeholders (e.g., problem owners, solution owners, fund owners and beneficiaries) at WTDC-21.

-Enhancing the participation at WTDC-21 of the right stakeholders (e.g., problem owners, solution owners, fund owners and beneficiaries) at WTDC-21.
+To consider and propose actions necessary for enhancing the participation at WTDC-21 of the right stakeholders (e.g., problem owners, solution owners, fund owners and beneficiaries) at WTDC-21.

-Enhancing the participation at WTDC-21 of the right stakeholders (e.g., problem owners, solution owners, fund owners and beneficiaries) at WTDC-21.
+Propose means and ways to enhance the participation at WTDC-21 of the right stakeholders (e.g., problem owners, solution owners, fund owners and beneficiaries) at WTDC-21.

-Enhancing the participation at WTDC-21 of the right stakeholders (e.g., problem owners, solution owners, fund owners and beneficiaries) at WTDC-21.
+Enhancing the participation of the right stakeholders at WTDC-21 (e.g., problem owners, solution owners, fund owners and beneficiaries).

-MEXICO: Enhancing the participation at WTDC-21 of the right stakeholders (e.g., problem owners, solution owners, fund owners and beneficiaries) at WTDC-21.
+MEXICO: Enhancing the participation at WTDC-21 of the key stakeholders (e.g., problem owners, solution owners, fund owners and beneficiaries) at WTDC-21.